Automatically track how you spend your time throughout the week, letting you focus on what you do best.

-As an administrator user, open the Module Button > Configuration > Activities & E-mails > Settings:
+As an administrator user, open the Settings > Activities & E-mails > Settings:

 Below that you'll see an Override Timesheet option.
 By default this is unchecked, which means the Mode you've selected above will apply to all users.
 When the override is enabled, it allows each user to choose their preferred Timesheet Entry Mode via their Preferences screen.